The residential student conduct process is designed to be educational and

 Removing, covering up, and/or tampering with fire safety equipment (i.e., smoke detectors) is not permitted.
 Please review the Fire Safety Policy for more details.

 “Theft” means the taking of possession of the property of another without consent.

-Unauthorized Entry or Use
+Unauthorized Entry and/or Presence

 Violation of University Policies, Rules and Regulations